seb646/raspberry-pi-web-tutorial/README.md

 ```
 To check if Apache is working, go to your favorite web browser and type in "[http://pi.local](http://pi.local)" (or the IP address of your pi, if you know it).
 It should display a basic page with the title "Apache2 Debian Default Page."
 For future reference, the page you see is located in `/var/www/html/index.htm.
 Note: this page is only accessible on your local wifi network.
 We will explain how to make it accessible on the web in steps 3 and 4.

-## 3. Router Configuration
+## Step 3: Router Configuration
 The next step is to find the local IP address that your router assigned to your Raspberry Pi.
 To do this, we're going to use an application called [Angry IP Scanner](http://angryip.org/).
 Download the application, open it, and click the start button.
-This application will scan IP addresses in the range 10.0.1.0-255 by default, but if your router uses another format for subnet (172.16.X.X or 192.168.X.X) simply change the range.
+This application will scan IP addresses in the range `10.0.1.0-255` by default, but if your router uses another format for subnet (`172.16.X.X` or `192.168.X.X`) simply change the range.
 After scanning, locate the device with the hostname "pi.local" and note it's IP address and MAC address.

 Then, open up your router's configuration.
 For the purpose of this tutorial, we'll be using Apple's Airport Utility.
 Click on your router and select the edit button.
 Enter your password and then find the "Network" tab.